Kurento/kurento/source/tutorials/node/module-4-platedetector.rst

       // Check if session is already transmitting if (pipelines[sessionId]) {
-         return callback("Close current session before starting a new one or use another browser to open a tutorial.")
+         return callback("Close current session before starting a new one or use " + "another browser to open a tutorial.")
       }

       getKurentoClient(function(error, kurentoClient) {